 Losing Weight and Lowering CRP

 Studies on men, women, and children attending the Pritikin Longevity Center have yielded similar benefits.
-The Pritikin Program was documented to dramatically reduce CRP levels in just two to three weeks: a 45% reduction in CRP levels for women, 39% reduction in CRP for men, and 41% reductions for children.
+The Pritikin Program was documented to dramatically reduce CRP levels in just two to three weeks: a 45% reduction in CRP levels for women, a 39% reduction in CRP for men, and a 41% reduction for children.